ssangam1024/linux/readme.md

 Symbol	    File Type	            Description

--       Ordinary file	         Regular file with data (text, image, etc.) d	          Directory	           A folder that can contain files/subfolders l	        Symbolic link	         A shortcut pointing to another file c	    Character device file	     Used to communicate with character-based devices (like keyboards, serial ports) b	       Block device file	     Used with devices that transfer data in blocks (like hard drives) s	         Socket file	         Used for communication between processes
+"-"     Ordinary file	         Regular file with data (text, image, etc.)
+"d"	          Directory	           A folder that can contain files/subfolders "l"	        Symbolic link	         A shortcut pointing to another file "c"	    Character device file	     Used to communicate with character-based devices (like keyboards, serial ports) "b"	       Block device file	     Used with devices that transfer data in blocks (like hard drives) "s"	         Socket file	         Used for communication between processes